___________________________Samuel Légitimus

 In 1998, he presented at the La Villette Blues for Mister Baldwin Jazz Festival a demonstration/tribute to James Baldwin to celebrate the tenth year of his death in France.

-He creates and stages The Coin of Amen, the first play by James Baldwin, which he presents at the TILF and at the Swiss Cultural Center in Paris.
+He creates and stages The Coin of Amen, the first play by James Baldwin, which he presents at the TILF and the Swiss Cultural Center in Paris.

 He meets and collaborates with African-American author and filmmaker Melvin Van Peebles on the French adaptation of his musical comedy, Do not Play Us Cheap, which becomes A Party in Harlem.

-In 2007, on the occasion of the twentieth anniversary of the author’s death, he staged the French creation of James Baldwin’s Corner of the Amen adapted by Marguerite Yourcenar to the Bois de Vincennes Sword Theater and during the 37 th Cultural Festival of the city of Fort-de-France in Martinique.
+In 2007, on the occasion of the twentieth anniversary of the author’s death, he staged the French creation of James Baldwin’s Corner of the Amen adapted by Marguerite Yourcenar to the Bois de Vincennes Sword Theater and during the 37th Cultural Festival of the city of Fort-de-France in Martinique.

-In 2010, he collaborated on writing and directed the staging of Attila, Queen of the Belgians, a single-in-scene of Marie-Élisabeth Cornet presented at the Fires of the ramp, the Lucernaire, and the European.
+In 2010, he collaborated on writing and directed the staging of Attila, Queen of the Belgians, a single-in-scene of Marie-Élisabeth Cornet presented at the Fires of the Ramp, the Lucernaire, and the European.

 In 2011, he directed The Islands of Chadian author Koulsy Lamko at the modern Parisian washhouse.